AbrahamReuben/IBMi/README.md

 **Program Type: Stored Procedure** ([Link](https://gist.github.com/AbrahamReuben/e5854a184ec3704f0f9a52479e5f8ed0))

-## search.sh - Find source physical file members with multiple keywords ##
+## SEARCH.sh - Find source physical file members with multiple keywords ##
 *Shell script to search inside source physical file for members that has multiple keywords (both inclusive).
 This helps to look for a specific source that contains two (or more) terms.
 Find string function in IBMi limits you to a single string that can be searched.*<br/><br/>
 **Progrm Type: Shell Script** ([Link](https://gist.github.com/AbrahamReuben/287c3b9603f89a35bfb473f95f8592d7))